top of page

 Therapy Isn’t About Fixing

-Relational therapy isn’t a process of reinvention — it’s a process of remembering.
+Relational therapy isn’t a process of reinvention.
+It’s a process of remembering.

 We explore how past experiences shape present patterns.
 We soften the parts that learned to protect you through doing too much, staying silent, or staying strong for too long.